 A week-by-week Exhibition scaffolding blueprint for IB PYP coordinators and Year 6 teachers.
 Covers central idea selection, structured research, action planning, presentation preparation, and Gibbs reflection using the Thinking Framework.
 Includes a coordinator timeline template and compressed plan for late starters.

 Year 6 teachers in IB schools face spring challenges.
 They must guide many inquiry projects, helping learners with research and presentations.
-Teachers manage parents and the curriculum.
-Schools often lack timelines.
-Coordinators share documents and restart yearly, (name) (date).
+Teachers manage parents, mentors and the curriculum at the same time.
+Schools need a shared timeline so coordinators do not have to rebuild the process every year.

 Key Takeaways